nerdqueen92/flask_tourist_attraction_project/README.md

   - `locations()`: The main route that displays content associated with each category of location.
 It handles changing categories and location deletion.
   - `add_location()`: A form handling route that processes the add location form and redirects back to the `locations()` route.
   - `index()`: This route maps to the same path as `locations()` but without a category variable.
 It automatically redirects to the recommended page of the `locations()` route.

-### Templates

-- **locations.html**: This template file displays the tourist attraction data.
-It inherits from `base.html` and contains the layout for the application's pages.

 ### Forms